mastercomfig/mastercomfig/docs/next_steps/troubleshoot.md

 alias game_overrides_once_c hud_reloadscheme
 ```

+The command will only run on the first time when you spawn in a match.

 ## TF2 crashes when entering a Competitive Matchmaking match

 This is due to the config reset feature of in-game competitive matchmaking.